sduranber-chwy/oos_lost_sales/README.md

 - queries: It ontains the queries used in the main analysis
 - notebooks: It contains the notebooks created
 - lost: It contains the python files for database connection
-- data: Folder for saving generated from queries and used in the notebooks.
+- data: Folder for saving data generated from queries and used in the notebooks.

 ## 3. Description of Variables Used
 | Variable | Description |